 Another benefit of having a college degree is better opportunities when it comes to choosing your career.
 When students enter college, many of them do not know what they want to do when they graduate.
 But most know they want to have a better job-not only one that will pay more, but one in which they are more satisfied and secure.

 However, there are a lot of situations where people fail to finish college.
-It may be financial, or any reason that have led them to drop out.
+It may be financial, or any reason that has led them to drop out.

-Luckily, opportunities don’t end for those who did not graduated from college.
-There are some people who find success in life despite dropping out from college.
+Luckily, opportunities don’t end for those who did not graduate from college.
+There are some people who find success in life despite dropping out of college.

 Read this for more details: https://www.businessinsider.com.au/successful-people-without-college-education-2019-3